 Publish it to your audience.
 Publish in the copyright sense means to make the work available for sale or further distribution to the public.

 Apply for copyright registration.
 A timely copyright application is one which is submitted within three months of publication of the work.
 Don’t wait until the last minute.
-Think of the application as being as important as uploading your book to Kindle or making your images available for sale in the art market.
-You’re not finished with the project until the application is filed.
+Think of the application as being as important as uploading your book to Kindle, adding a product to your store, or making your images available for sale in the art market.
+Your work isn't finished until the application is filed.

-After you’ve completed the copyright application, you will receive three emails — one confirming the completed application, one acknowledging receipt of the filing fee (from $35) and one confirming the upload of your deposit copy.
+After you’ve completed the copyright application, you will receive two emails from the Copyright Office — one confirming the completed application and acknowledging receipt of the filing fee (from $45) and one confirming the upload of your deposit copy.
 Save them all as PDFs until you get the registration certificate.
 They can be used for enforcement as evidence of registration.

 The Benefits of Being Prepared with a Federal Registration